Trackunit/developer-hub/api-docs/assets-api-introduction.md

 > 📘 Also access data connected to Asset(s) via the GraphQL API
 >
-> Via the Public GraphQL API, you can utilize query capabilities to fetch data connected to asset(s) and perform mutations to modify data associated with asset(s).
+> Via the Public GraphQL API, you can utilize query capabilities to fetch data connected to asset(s) and other domains which would be multiple separate calls in the REST APIs.
+Additionally you can perform mutations to modify data associated with asset(s).
 Explore the GraphQL schema through our [GraphQL Explorer](https://apps.iris.trackunit.com/graphql-public-viewer/).

 > 🚧 No onboarding / offboarding support of machine type assets
 >